 Tableau Charts Types

 And the detailed list of Charts in Tableau Desktop is shown below.
-The below-specified heading is Hyperlinks so, click on it will show you the particular example.
+The below-specified headings are Hyperlinks so, click on it will show you the particular Tableau example.

 - Text Label: Use this Text label chart to create Pivot data (also called as Crosstabs)

 - Highlight Table: This type of Tableau chart will help you to compare the categorical data using colors.

 - Symbol Maps: Visualize the geographical data using bubbles.

 - Maps: Visualize the geographical information.

 - Pie Chart: It is handy to display the High-level data.
 For example, Sales by Country, Region, etc.

 - Stacked Bars: This chart is helpful to divide the Horizontal Bars further

 - Side-By-Side Bars: Also called a Grouped Bar Chart.
 Use this to compare data side by side visually.

-- Treemap: Use this to display the data in Rectangle Boxes.
+- Treemap: This chart displays the data in Rectangle Boxes.

 - Circle Views: It displays the numeric data in circles.

 - Side-By-Side Circle Views: This Tableau chart display Circles for multiple measures

 - Line Chart: Use this Line chart to display Trends.
 For example, temp at a continuous period, Sales Trend, etc.

 - Discrete Lines: Display the discrete lines

 - Dual Lines: Helps to compare trends of multiple measures.

 - Area Chart: Used to represent the quantitative data graphically.

 - Discrete Area Chart: Used to create a discrete area chart for quantitative data.

 - Dual Combination Chart: Helps you to compare one Measure against Other measures.

 - Scatter Plot: The scatter plot in the tableau is useful to visualize the relationship between any two sets of data

 - Histograms: Visualize the statistical information in the user-specified range.

 - Box and Whisker Plots: Use this Box and whisker plot to graphically visualizing numeric data by grouping specific data.

-- Gantt Chart: Use to visualize the duration of an event or activity.
+- Gantt Chart: Visualize the duration of an event or activity.

 - Bullet Graph: Use this Tableau chart for displaying three-dimensional data.

-- Packed Bubbles Chart: This chart displays the data in bubbles
+- Packed Bubbles Chart: Displays the data in bubbles